replit/river/PROTOCOL.md

 };
 ```

-The server will send an error response if the handshake request is malformed (i.e. doesn't conform to the schema) or the protocol version in the request does not match the protocol version of the server.
+The server will send an error response if either:

+- the handshake request is malformed (i.e. doesn't conform to the schema)
+- the protocol version in the request does not match the protocol version of the server
+- the expected session state does not match the server's session state. examples:
+  - the client wanted a reconnection, but the server doesn't know about that particular session
+  - the client's next expected seq exceeds the server's last acked message

 When the client receives a status with `ok: false`, it should consider the handshake failed and close the connection.

 ### Transparent reconnections

-River handles disconnections and reconnections in a transparent manner wherever possible.
+River handles disconnections and reconnections in a transparent manner wherever possible when
+explicitly requested.
 To do this, it uses a combination of a send buffer, heartbeats, acknowledgements, and sequence numbers.
 This metadata is tracked within the `Session` object.